 Failure to make Satisfactory Academic Process may result in the student being withdrawn from the program.
+Students who receive Federal Financial Aid must adhere to additional provisions set out in the Financial Aid Policy & Procedures handbook.

 INSTITUTIONAL INFORMATION

 ACADEMIC PROGRAM IMPROVEMENT